Why Do Injuries Happen in CrossFit?

-While there are many underlying factors that can lead to injury in all athletes, such sleep, nutrition, hydration, stress, and prior injury, there are four other factors to consider:
+While there are many underlying factors that can lead to injury in all athletes, such as sleep, nutrition, hydration, stress, and the prior injury, there are four other factors to consider:

 - Existing dysfunctional movement patterns

 - Negligence of Self-care

 - Competitive in nature